meltano/handbook/src/_support/index.md

 #### Version Support

-We support the current major version and previous two major versions only.
+We support the current major version and one prior major version.
+The prior major version is supported for a period of 6 months after release of the newer major version.

 #### Out of Scope